Lean Healthcare Transformation Initiative

 We are making the commitment to take the time needed for the prep, RIE, and through follow-up so gains are sustained.
 We actively are looking for opportunities to make improvements rather than waiting for problems to occur and then react.

-At the end of the first Lean Healthcare Transformation round, five organizations were shown to demonstrate competencies in facilitating and sustaining process improvement for increased efficiency and improved patient care, and were certified lean by PHA.
+Five organizations from Cohort 1 demonstrated competencies in facilitating and sustaining process improvement for increased efficiency and improved patient care, and were certified lean by PHA.

 Awards were announced at the initiative’s annual conference in August 2019.